 I peel them ahead of time and bring them with me in a tupperware.

-There are lots and lots of flavors of Lara Bars, and not all are created equal.
-Some flavors are Whole30 “approved” and some are not.
+Now, keep in mind there are lots and lots of flavors of Lara Bars, and not all are created equal.
+Some flavors are Whole30 "approved" and some are not.

 Make sure you're getting the Whole30 compliant ones - here's a great guide if you're not sure.

 Whole30 snacks: Cranberry Pistachio Figgy Pops